 August's monthly gravidtrap index for Aedes albopictus drops further

-The FEHD appeals to members of the public to work together to carry out mosquito prevention and control measures early, including inspecting their homes and surroundings to remove potential breeding grounds, changing the water in vases and scrubbing their inner surfaces, removing the water in saucers under potted plants at least once a week, properly disposing of containers such as soft drink cans and lunch boxes, and drilling large holes in unused tyres.
+In view of the possible occurrence of new collections of stagnant water in the aftermath of rainstorms or tropical cyclones, the FEHD appeals to members of the public to work together to carry out mosquito prevention and control measures early, including inspecting their homes and surroundings to remove potential breeding grounds, changing water in vases and scrubbing their inner surfaces, removing water in saucers under potted plants at least once a week, properly disposing of containers such as soft drink cans and lunch boxes, and drilling large holes in unused tyres.
 The FEHD also advises members of the public and estate management bodies to keep drains free of blockage and level all defective ground surfaces to prevent the accumulation of water.
 They should also scrub all drains and surface sewers with an alkaline detergent at least once a week to remove any mosquito eggs.

-Aedes albopictus is a kind of mosquito that can transmit dengue fever (DF) as well as Zika virus infection.
+Aedes albopictus is a kind of mosquito that can transmit dengue fever (DF).
 DF is commonly found in tropical and subtropical regions of the world, and has become endemic in many countries in Southeast Asia.
-The dengue activity in neighbouring areas has remained high and Hong Kong has recorded 11 imported DF cases so far this year.
-Furthermore, as Hong Kong's hot and rainy summer is conducive to the proliferation of mosquitoes, members of the public should stay vigilant and continue to carry out effective mosquito prevention and control measures.
+The dengue activity in neighbouring areas has remained high and Hong Kong has recorded 37 imported DF cases so far this year.
+Members of the public should stay vigilant and continue to carry out effective mosquito prevention and control measures.

 Issued at HKT 17:00